snu0929/findFirstUniqueChar/README.md

 ```
 The API will be running on http://localhost:3000.
 the deploayed link -  https://findfirstuniquechar.onrender.com/
-AI Tools Used
-This project was assisted by OpenAI's ChatGPT to help with:

-Writing and optimizing the code.
-Creating the README and documentation.
 Find First Unique Character Function
 The findFirstUniqueChar function, which is the core of this project, was written entirely by me, with no external assistance.